Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions

 \subsection{Core-softened repulsive potential model}

-As mentioned in the previous section, we consider a two-dimensional system of classical interacting particles with a {\it core-softened repulsive pair potential} of the form:
+{We consider a two-dimensional system of classical particles interacting via a pair potential composed of two competing repulsive terms: an ultrasoft and bounded interaction that favors particle clustering, and a short-range interaction that penalizes particle overlap.
+It can be generally expressed as:

+where $\epsilon_s$ controls the energy scale, and the first term represents the soft repulsion with typical length scale $R$, while the second term corresponds to the power-law hard-core repulsion with typical length scale $r_0$, characterizing the effective particle size.
+By expressing energies in units of $\epsilon_s$ and distances in units of $R$, we rewrite the potential in the following dimensionless form, which is used throughout this work:

-with $\alpha=4$ and $\gamma=6$.
-The first term in (\ref{pot}) represents the soft part of the pairwise potential, known as the generalized exponential model (GEM-$\alpha$), which is a bounded potential allowing for the formation of cluster-crystal ground states, where clusters are arranged on a triangular lattice and each cluster is formed by overlapping particles, with the occupation number increasing with density for $\alpha>2$~\cite{Prestipino_2014,Neuhaus_2011,Mello_2023}.
+with the particular values $\alpha=4$ and $\gamma=6$.
+The dimensionless parameter $C = (r_0/R)^\gamma$ controls the relative strength of the hard-core repulsion.
+In our analysis and phase diagrams, we often use the parameter $\ell_C \equiv -\log C$, as it conveniently represents the relative hard-core strength across different orders of magnitude. } The first term in (\ref{pot}) represents the soft part of the pairwise potential, known as the generalized exponential model (GEM-$\alpha$), which is a bounded potential allowing for the formation of cluster-crystal ground states, where clusters are arranged on a triangular lattice and each cluster is formed by overlapping particles, with the occupation number increasing with density for $\alpha>2$~\cite{Prestipino_2014,Neuhaus_2011,Mello_2023}.
 This ultra-soft repulsion is combined with an inverse-power-law potential, the second term in (\ref{pot}), which effectively acts as a hard-core repulsion, preventing particles from overlapping and thereby enabling the emergence of a variety of fine-structured ground states, partially characterized in this work.